Comparing Kuke Music (KUKE) & Its Rivals

-Kuke Music (NYSE: KUKE) is one of 70 publicly-traded companies in the “Educational services” industry, but how does it compare to its rivals?
-We will compare Kuke Music to similar companies based on the strength of its earnings, institutional ownership, analyst recommendations, profitability, valuation, risk and dividends.
+Kuke Music (NYSE: KUKE) is one of 70 publicly-traded companies in the “Educational services” industry, but how does it contrast to its rivals?
+We will compare Kuke Music to related companies based on the strength of its analyst recommendations, profitability, dividends, risk, earnings, institutional ownership and valuation.

 Profitability